lisekarimi/changit/README.md

 # 📄Changit - Auto-Generate Changelogs Using AI

-Changeit is an AI-powered tool that auto-generates changelogs from your git commits.
+Changit is an AI-powered tool that auto-generates changelogs from git commits to save hours of manual work.
 Available as both CLI and GUI.

 ## ✨ Features